Maaz0313/ecommerce-platform/README.md

 -   Separate admin authentication system
 -   Admin users are prevented from using the public login page
 -   Regular users are prevented from accessing admin functionality
+-   Order information is protected - users can only see their own orders
+-   Authentication required for checkout and order management
+-   Secure payment processing with industry-standard practices
 -   CSRF protection for all forms
+-   Input validation and sanitization throughout the application

 ## Contributing